EU and Malaysian changemakers express hopes at the crossroads of COP 27

-Since COP 26, the world has been debating its future charted by the outcomes of the conference, as local, state and federal authorities step up their actions in the race against the climate clock to 1.5 °C
+The world looks to the future as local, state and federal authorities step up their actions in the race against the climate clock.

 Protecting our planet for future generations requires strong common global action, and Malaysians have an active role to play in shaping their national commitments at COP.